Information for staff

 - Offer to make the call to CAPS or allow the student to use your phone to organise an appointment (8627 8433 or 8627 8437).

-- If you are concerned for the student’s safety or the student is in extreme distress, call CAPS (contact Security [9351 3333] if you cannot make immediate contact with CAPS and ask Security to contact the Head of CAPS on mobile to organise support.
+- If you are concerned about the student’s safety or the student is very distressed, call CAPS (contact Security [9351 3333] if you cannot make immediate contact with CAPS and ask Security to contact the Head of CAPS on mobile to organise assistance).

 - Refer the student to our ‘Get Help’ page in the meantime if there is no immediate risk.